-Back in late January when we were contemplating getting a 13.25 inch Lodge cast skillet, it was one that d. a.
+Back in late January when I was contemplating getting a 13.25 inch Lodge cast skillet, it was one that d. a.
 Niel's had previously ordered to bring in for stock... but it never arrived.
-They did have a 12 inch that had arrived, and looking at it made us realize that really was the biggest we could hope to use on our stove top anyway.
+They did have a 12 inch that had arrived, and looking at it made me realize that really was the biggest I could hope to use on my stove top anyway.
 Only issue was, they didn't have a lid for it.

 I knew I was sick of Teflon, and sometime Stainless Steel cookware can get pricey... time to start our own cast-iron tradition!